holds the salty coastal dune soil tight

 - Not Threatened

-The leaves are spoon-shaped, bright green, and succulent, with a smooth, waxy surface.
-The stems root at the nodes, allowing the plant to spread rapidly across the ground.
-A single plant can form a mat several metres across, binding the sand with its network of roots.
+The leaves are spoon-shaped, bright green, and succulent.
+They have a smooth, waxy surface.
+The stems root at the nodes.
+This allows the plant to spread rapidly across the ground.
+A single plant can form a mat several metres across.
+It binds the sand with its network of roots.

 Native shoreweed is a plant of the coastal zone.
 It grows in salt marshes, on sand dunes, and along the margins of estuaries.
 It tolerates high levels of salt, occasional inundation by seawater, and strong winds.
-It is an important sand-binder, its dense mats holding the dunes together and preventing erosion.
+It is an important sand-binder.
+Its dense mats hold the dunes together and prevent erosion.

-The flowers are small and white, with five petals arranged in a star shape.
+The flowers are small and white.
+They have five petals arranged in a star shape.
 They appear in summer and are followed by small, dry fruits containing the seeds.
-The flowers are pollinated by insects, particularly native bees.
+Insects pollinate the flowers.
+Native bees are particularly fond of them.

 To find native shoreweed is to walk the coastal dunes and salt marshes.
-Look for the dense, creeping mats of succulent leaves, the star-shaped white flowers.
-It is a plant of the coast, a survivor of the salt spray.
-A few leaves can add a salty tang to a salad, a taste of the sea.
-It is the shoreweed of the dunes, the green of the salt marsh.
+Look for the dense, creeping mats of succulent leaves.
+Look for the star-shaped white flowers.
+It is a plant of the coast.
+A survivor of the salt spray.
+A few leaves can add a salty tang to a salad.
+It is a taste of the sea.
+It is the shoreweed of the dunes.
+The green of the salt marsh.